abougouffa/minemacs/docs/packages.md

 * `doric-themes`: Highly legible minimalist themes with precise typography
 * `vim-tab-bar`: Vim-like tab bar
 * `minemacs-modeline`: Light, modern and opinionated mode-line for MinEmacs
-* `pulsar`: Pulse highlight on demand or after select functions
 * `nerd-icons-ibuffer`: Integrate `nerd-icons` with `ibuffer`
 * `nerd-icons-multimodal`: Integrate `nerd-icons` with `archive-mode`, `tar-mode`, `dired-mode`, and `ztree`
 * `diredfl`: Extra font lock rules for a more colourful `dired`